Finding the best tiller for your garden must take into account your plot size and type of soil.

 Scotts TC70135S Tiller

 Those who know a thing or two about gardening also know about Scotts.
-This renowned brand is well-known for its quality gardening products, with the TC70135S garden tiller being the newest addition to their lineup.
+This renowned brand is well-known for its quality gardening products, with the TC70135S garden tiller being the newest addition to its lineup.

 The 13.5 amp motor of this tiller may not be the best on the market, but it certainly gets the job done.
 It powers the unit’s 6 alloy-steel tines, which, in turn, effortlessly cultivate hard-packed soil.
 Just as we expected, the width of the tilling can be adjusted – from 11 to 16 inches.

-Other things we liked about this simple but efficient tiller are the ergonomic handle, cord retention hook, push-start button, flip-down rear wheels, as well as impressive 3-year warranty.
+Other things we liked about this simple but efficient tiller are the ergonomic handle, cord retention hook, push-start button, flip-down rear wheels, as well an impressive 3-year warranty.
 While it’s not the best garden tiller money can get, Scotts TC70135S is undoubtedly a worthwhile investment and a great choice for those looking to save money.